Jabrils/SDEC/readme.md

 |Classification on more than binary output
 |Adding an "Unknown" representation so unknown don't return errors.
 |Adding subprocesses to the [hub.py](hub.py) script for less confusion with -h
-|SDEC can process seqences that are shorter than the encoding (this might be for gendataset.py only lol)
+|SDEC can process sequences that are shorter than the encoding (this might be for gendataset.py only lol)
 |save `conf.mc` anytime you save a model
 |Clean up the scripts
 |Get Benchmarks